DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Introduction

 Online Reinforcement Learning (RL) has been pivotal in the post-training of LLMs, driving recent advances in LLMs' alignment and reasoning abilities \citep{achiam2023gpt, guo2025deepseek}.
 However, replicating similar success for diffusion models in visual generation is not straightforward.
 Policy Gradient algorithms assume that model likelihoods are exactly computable.
 This assumption holds for autoregressive models, but is inherently violated by diffusion models, where likelihoods can only be approximated via costly probabilistic ODE or variational bounds of SDE~\citep{song2021maximum}.
 Recent works circumvent this barrier by discretizing the reverse sampling process, reframing diffusion generation as a multi-step decision-making problem~\citep{black2023training}.
 This makes transitions between adjacent steps tractable Gaussians, enabling direct application of existing RL algorithms like GRPO to the diffusion domain~\citep{xue2025dancegrpo, liu2025flow}.

 Despite promising efforts made, we argue that GRPO-style diffusion reinforcement still faces fundamental limitations: (1) Forward inconsistency.
 Focusing solely on the reverse sampling process breaks adherence to the forward diffusion process, risking the model degenerating into cascaded Gaussians.
 (2) Solver restriction.
-The training loss is entangled with first-order SDE samplers, precluding the full utilization of ODE or high-order solvers that are default to flow models and advantageous for generation efficiency.
+The data collection process relies on first-order SDE samplers, precluding the full utilization of ODE or high-order solvers that are default to flow models and advantageous for generation efficiency.
 (3) Complicated CFG integration.
-Diffusion models heavily rely on Classifier-Free Guidance (CFG)~\citep{ho2022classifier}, which requires training both conditional and unconditional models.
-Current RL practices directly incorporate CFG in post-training, leading to a complicated and inefficient two-model optimization scheme.
+Diffusion models heavily rely on Classifier-Free Guidance (CFG) \citep{ho2022classifier}, which requires training both conditional and unconditional models.
+Current RL practices typically incorporate CFG in post-training, leading to a complicated and inefficient two-model optimization scheme.

-\textit{There is a single forward (noising) but various reverse (denoising) processes for a diffusion policy.
-Can diffusion reinforcement be performed on the forward process instead of the reverse?}
+We aim to disentangle data collection, remove solver restriction, and maintain consistency with standard supervised pretraining in diffusion RL.
+As a diffusion policy admits a single forward (noising) process but multiple reverse (denoising) processes (e.g., different samplers), a natural question is:

-We propose a new online RL paradigm: Diffusion Negative-aware FineTuning (DiffusionNFT).
-DiffusionNFT is not built on the Policy Gradient framework.
-Instead, it performs policy optimization directly on the forward diffusion process through the flow matching objective.
-Intuitively, DiffusionNFT splits generated samples into positive and negative subsets and defines a contrastive improvement direction between the two policies learned on them.
-Moreover, unlike conventional guidance techniques that modify the sampling process, DiffusionNFT adopts an implicit parameterization technique that allows integrating reinforcement guidance directly into the optimized policy.
+This paper proposes a novel online RL paradigm named Diffusion Negative-aware FineTuning (DiffusionNFT).
+Instead of building upon the conventional policy gradient framework, DiffusionNFT directly performs policy optimization on the forward diffusion process through the flow matching objective.
+Intuitively, it defines a contrastive improvement direction between two implicit policies learned on ``positive'' and ``negative'' generated samples split by reward signals, and optimizes toward the positive policy without modifying the sampling process.